partrita/DataAnalysis-w-AI-course/assignments/assignment_02.md

 ## Assignment 1 : Creating a readme doc

 ### Task
-Chose a research question using AI
+Choose a research question using AI

 Pick the most relevant variables for a project to answer (min 8, max 25)

 Create a single readme as .md

 * key info on the dataset
 * location, path
 * variables description
 * table with descriptive statistics for 5 selected most important variables